i-c-stratigraphy/subcommission-cryogenian/README.md

-# Cambrian Subcommission Website
+# Cryogenian Subcommission Website
 The small website for the Cambrian subcommission of the International Commission on Stratigraphy, online at <http://Cambrian.stratigraphy.org>.

 ## Content
-Content for this website is managed by the [Cambrian subcommission of the ICS](https://stratigraphy.org/subcommissions#cambrian).
+Content for this website is managed by the [Cryogenian subcommission of the ICS](https://stratigraphy.org/subcommissions#cryogenian).

 See Contacts below.